-Employee Shares are forfeited upon termination of employment or service relationship.
+Unvested Employee Shares are forfeited upon the termination of employment or service relationship in accordance with the Articles of the Company and 2020 Plan.
 The forfeited shares are converted into deferred shares, with a repurchase right for a nominal amount in favor of the Company.
-As of December 31, 2018 and 2019, the Company had not repurchased any shares.
+As of December 31, 2019, the